-Like power bricks and cords, there are many different wireless charging pads in all shapes and sizes, from pads to stands and even two-in-ones, or wireless chargers that are hidden in photo frames.
-This handy guide will make your buying decision much less daunting – even fun!
+Like power bricks and cords, there are many different wireless chargers in all shapes and sizes, from pads to stands and even two-in-ones, or wireless chargers that are hidden in photo frames.
+This handy guide will make your buying decision much less daunting — even fun!

 There’s a huge selection of chargers.
 In the time since Apple began to include wireless charging, accessory manufacturers have released a ton of them.
-It’s a competitive market, with Mophie, Belkin, Anker, Nomad, Nimble, Twelve South, Samsung and many others, each wanting you to choose its product.
+It’s a competitive market, with Mophie, Belkin, Anker, Apple, Nomad, Satechi, Twelve South, Samsung and many others offering options.

-For instance, Apple includes a 5-watt charger with every iPhone, which is pretty slow.
+Apple used to include a 5-watt charger with every iPhone (the iPhone SE still ships with one), which is on the slower side of power delivery.
 On the other hand, Samsung includes a fast charging brick in the box with most of its smartphones.
 Either of these can likely charge your phone fully overnight, but there are ways to get a faster, easier charge without the hassle of plugging in the cable.
-You’ll need to upgrade to an Apple 12-watt charger ($13.99; amazon.com) for an iPhone, or a third-party solution, such as the Anker Elite Dual Port USB charger ($13.99; amazon.com), to deliver enough power for either an iPhone or an Android device.
+You’ll need to upgrade to an Apple 20-watt charger ($19; amazon.com) for an iPhone, or a third-party solution, such as the Anker Nano 20W charger ($16.99; amazon.com), to get those fast-charging speeds.

 If you’re looking at a fast-charging or 10-watt wireless charger, it likely will come with a brick that can power that fast speed.
 But sadly, not all wireless chargers include a brick.
 And while a brick might seem unnecessary for a wireless charger, it’s a critical piece of the equation to deliver enough power for fast charging — so if the charger doesn’t come with one, you’ll need to buy that separately.